xola139/node-token-authentication/README.md

 # Node Token Authentication
+This repo is a fork of [node-token-authentication](https://github.com/scotch-io/node-token-authentication) and was fodified for my use personal.

 This repo uses JSON Web Tokens and the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) package to implement token based authentication on a simple Node.js API.